Unboxed-Software/solana-course/content/basic-solana-mobile.md

 Now, let’s put everything together to create our UI.
 Create a new folder `screens` and a new file `MainScreen.tsx` inside it.
 In this file, we are only structuring the screen to display two yet-to-be created components: `CounterView` and `CounterButton`.

 Additionally, in this file we're introducing React Native's `StyleSheet`.
-This is another difference from regular react, but behaves very similarly to CSS.
+This is another difference from regular react.
+Don't worry, behaves very similarly to CSS.

+In `screens/MainScreen.tsx` paste the following:
 ```tsx
 import {StatusBar, StyleSheet, View} from 'react-native';
 import {CounterView} from '../components/CounterView';